Serialcomms/Raspberry-Pico-SDK-USB/README.md

 Picoprobe or other UART interface device required to view debug messages.

-It should then enumerate as a Human Interface Device / Joystick game controller and send continual activity to the host.
+Pico should then enumerate as a Human Interface Device / Joystick game controller and send continuous axis movement and button activity to the host.

 <details><summary>Windows Game Controllers</summary>